getreddy/docswarm/README.md

 ### Launch a Microservice

 You can launch a service as a docker service.
 A service will be the image for a microservice within the context of some larger application.
 Examples of services might include an HTTP server, a database, or any other type of executable program that you wish to run in a distributed environment.
 This service which we are launching is a simple microservice which just returns a "message" when you hit "curl http://servicename:8080.
+In below command, the service name is "systemservice".

 Below is the command which will create a docker service : <br / >
 Run below command on master node: <br/>